buggedcom/phpvideotoolkit-v2/README.md

 - ProgressHandlerOutput
 - ProgressHandlerPortable

 ProgressHandlerNative and ProgressHandlerOutput work and function in the same way, however one uses a native ffmpeg command, and the out outputs ffmpeg output buffer to a temp file.
 If your copy of FFmpeg is recent you will be able to use ProgressHandlerNative which uses FFmpegs '-progress' command to provide data.
-Apart from that difference both handlers return the same data and act in the same way and there is no real need to prioritise one over another unless you version of ffmpeg does not support '-progress'.
+The handlers return slightly differing amounts of data, and the more accurate and verbose of the two is ProgressHandlerOutput and it is recommended that you use that progress handler between the two.
+However they do both return the same essential data and act in the same way and there is no real need to prioritise one over another unless you version of ffmpeg does not support '-progress'.
 If it doesn't then when you initialise the ProgressHandlerNative an exception will be thrown.
+Between the two I personally recommend ProgressHandlerOutput because of the more verbose nature of the data available.

 The third type of handler ProgressHandlerPortable (shown in example 3 below) operates somewhat differently and is specifically design to work with separate HTTP requests or threads.
 ProgressHandlerPortable can be initiated in a different script entirely, supplied with the PHPVideoToolkit portable process id and then probed independantly of the encoding script.
 This allows developers to decouple encoding and encoding status scripts.